Qt Quick 3D - User Passes Example

 }

 The User Passes example demonstrates how to create custom render passes in Qt Quick 3D.
-It shows a simple 3D scene rendered using multiple user-defined render passes to achieve a simplined deferred lighting technique.
+It implements a deferred lighting rendering pipeline using multiple user-defined render passes and shows how to handle the complete rendering sequence: opaque geometry, skybox, 2D items embedded in the scene, and transparent geometry.

 Disabling internal render passes